|

 author's tentative hypothesis is that this time-consuming and

-labor-intensive technology with no practical use was abandoned
+labor-intensive technology with no perceived practical application was abandoned

 (and subsequently forgotten) around the time of cultural decline